2024 NM Ski Swap

 Enter off of San Pedro at the light (Gate 3).

-View the Expo NM grounds map at the link below, where to park and where to enter the sale.
+See link below, for where to park and where to enter the sale.

 Areas in green allow parking, but be mindful of red curbs on fire lane sides of the roads.
 Expo staff may limit access to areas.
 On Friday, let them know if you are dropping off gear to sell, they may let you drive up to the building.